-Now, you'd think that the first thing I would've said was, "YES!" but nope, not me because my mind races way to fast for normal replies to just about anything.
+Now, you'd think that the first thing I would've said were, "YES!" but nope, not me because my mind races way too fast for normal replies.
 What came out of my mouth instead was, "Oh no, I'm not even wearing the pretty dress I packed for this!".
-Ernie didn't even flinch, instead he gave me his sideways smile, the one he reserves just for me to see, and gave me a few seconds more to finish my crazy train of thought.
+Ernie didn't even flinch, instead he gave me his sideways smile, the one he reserves just for me to see, and a few seconds more to finish my crazy train of thought.
 And then, once I realized what I was doing I grabbed him by the face, kissing him all over coaxing him back into the seat besides me.
 I don't remember saying "yes" or even looking at the ring but the feeling of that moment still chokes me up as I feel my soul jump with glee from inside me.

 Perhaps, not many people celebrate engageiversaries but we do, every year.
-In fact. we don't even celebrate our wedding anniversary as consciously as we do this moment.
-It's the moment we both decided to make our first commitment to each other, just us two with only the universe to attest to the love exchanged between us right then and there, privately as love ought to most times be.
-There were no pictures, no spectators, just the sound of the bay and the birds as the skies turned to grey and began to rain on us.
+In fact, we don't even celebrate our wedding anniversary as consciously as we do this moment.
+It's the moment we both decided to make our first commitment to each other, just us two with only the universe to attest to the love exchanged between us right then and there, privately as love can sometimes be.
+There were no pictures, no spectators, just the sound of the bay and the birds as the skies turned to grey and it began to rain on us.
 It was magical.
 A moment in time we can never recreate but a memory as strong as any.
 And so, in honor of that moment, we book a room at the same hotel every year close to the date itself but sometimes even a month behind, we get some wine and cheeses (this year it was Sargento snack packs because that was all that was in the fridge when we were packing) and we enjoy eachother's company without the distractions of sightseeing, fancy meals or expectations.
-Just us two in a place we love and which feels a part of us, by the water and with sunset views.
-I am so lucky.
+Just us two in a place we love which feels a part of us, by the water and with sunset views.
+We are so lucky.

 Multi-tasking over-thinker that is, as you can imagine, often running late.